OpenConext/OpenConext-attribute-aggregation/README.md

 `cd aa-gui && npm test`
 `cd aa-server && mvn test`

+## Miscellaneous

+When testing the aggregations in the Playground you have to provide input attributes for retrieving values from the authorities.

+For VOOT use `urn:collab:person:example.com:admin`.

+For SAB use `urn:collab:person:surfnet.nl:henny`.

+For ORCID use `jstiglitz@harvard-example.edu`.

 ### Service Registry

 The aa-server needs to access the metadata of Service providers from the Service Registry.
 In production modus the content is read (and periodically refreshed) from: